Shangamesh2805/SPEECH-ENHANCEMENT-USING-NLP/README.md

 •pyttsx3

 •pipwin

+•nlp

+•transformers

+•pytorch

+•fasttext

+•nltk-punkt

 **WORK FLOW:**

+• Installl all the above mentioned libaries into the python environment.

-• Our project first gets the audio input and text input from the user/student.
+• Then feed the project first with the audio input and text input from the user/student.

-• Then we process the audio file into into a standard .wav format to get accurate result.
+• Then we process the audio file into into a standard .wav format and .pdf file into a text .txt file to get better result.

-• We convert the audio file into a .txt file using Speech_recognition module.
+• Once after conversion of respective files, using speech_recogniser we convert the audio file into a txt file.

+• Once the text data is stored we need check the similarity between converted text data with actual input text file given using NLP before that we need remove punctuations in the data.

+• To remove punctuations we use regrex module and we remove all special chracters from the actual input given.

-•Then the converted .txt file is checked with the existing input .txt file from user.
+•Then the converted text data  is checked the actual text data using BertModel from NLP.

-•After checking word by word we predict the similarity between two files and conclude the result of accuracy the student speaked.

-•Our project also tells the incorrect words in the files, which helps the user to correct his mistakes.
+•BertModel it first tokenise the each word in the text file into tokens using "BertTokenizer" and after that it converts each tokens to vector representations known as "Wordembedddings".

+•Once after that each converted vector representatuons are compared with respecteive representations and finallly percentage result